gruns/blagoblag/content/drafts/oss-a-play-in-two-acts.rst

-Earlier this week, kernel developer `Matthew Garrett posted on his blog`_ that he'd no longer be working on fixing Intel's bugs in the kernel, due to their handling of their add campaign on a gaming website that wrote about GamerGate.
+Earlier this week, kernel developer `Matthew Garrett posted on his blog`_ that he'd no longer be working on fixing Intel's bugs in the kernel, due to their handling of their ad campaign on a gaming website that wrote about GamerGate.

 Here's what one commenter on Reddit's `/r/linux`_ wrote: